vikramsai11/Ecommerce-Follow-Along/README.md

 - Receive data on the frontend
 - Dynamically display product data

-# Milestone 12: My Products Page
+## Milestone 12: My Products Page

-## Overview
-In this milestone, we created a "My Products" page that displays all the products added by the user, filtered by their email.
+- In this milestone, we created a "My Products" page that displays all the products added by the user, filtered by their email.

-## Features
-- **Backend**: Added an endpoint to fetch products by user email.
+- Added an endpoint to fetch products by user email.
-- **Frontend**: Created a function to retrieve and display products dynamically.
+- Created a function to retrieve and display products dynamically.
-- **Component**: Utilized the `Card` component to present each product.
+- Utilized the Card component to present each product.

-Got it!
-Here’s a simplified version of the README file without code:

----

-# Milestone 13: Edit Product Functionality
+## Milestone 13: Edit Product Functionality

-## Learning Goals
+In this milestone, we created endpoint for editing/Updating a Product using existing data in frontend.

-- Write an endpoint to update existing data in MongoDB.
+- Writen an endpoint to update existing data in MongoDB.
 - Autofill forms with previous data for editing.

+## Milestone 14:
-# Milestone 14: Delete Product Functionality
+Delete Product from Database in Frontend

-## Learning Goals
+In this milestone, we created endpoint for deleting a product using existing data in frontend card component

-- Write an endpoint to update existing data in MongoDB.
+- Written an endpoint to delete request existing data frm frontend to MongoDB

+## Milestone 15: Navbar Component for Every Screen Page in Frontend
+In this milestone, we created an Navbar Component for every screen with page like Home, My Products, Add product, cart,etc.,

+- Added Navbar for all pages includes HomePage, Products page, login/Signup page, and Product form
+- Made full responsive for both desktop and mobile view and styled using tailwind CSS

+## Milestone 16: Product Info Page
+In this milestone, we created a product information page that displays detailed product data and includes features like quantity selection, add-to-cart, buy-now, and a like button.

-- Deletes the product from the page
+- Implemented a product info page that fetches and displays detailed product information based on the product ID from the URL.
+- Applied a professional dark blue theme using Tailwind CSS.
+- Implemented event handlers for quantity changes, add-to-cart, buy-now, and like actions.

+## Milestone 17: Created an Endpoint for Saving Cart products in Database

+-In this milestone, we created an endpoint for saving the Cart Product Details in User Schema and Store Cart details in MongoDB Database.

+-Implemented POST Method to handle endpoint to store cart products in Database.

+## Milestone 18:

+-In this milestone, we created an endpoint for fetching all the products inside a user's cart from the MongoDB database based on the user's email.
+This allows the cart page to display the products that the user has added to their cart.

+-Implemented GET Method to handle the endpoint for fetching cart products from the database.

+-Validated User based on the email provided in the request and retrieved their cart items.

+-Displayed Cart Products with details such as quantity, price, product name, and image on the cart page.